 #DSLead utilized blogs, BlogTalkRadio, Facebook, Google+, LinkedIn, Pinterest, Tumblr, Twitter, Vimeo, and YouTube to identify a diverse group of Digital Sisterhood Leaders.
 Over 90 women were interviewed via SurveyMonkey.com.
 More than 40 interviews were featured on the DSN web site, Facebook page, Tumblr blog, Twitter, and Pinterest board.
 Many Digital Sisterhood Leaders were guest speakers for Twitter chats and Digital Sisterhood Radio interviews held during Digital Sisterhood Month 2012.
 Several were named as 2012 Digital Sisters of the Year.

-In July, Leeke will share her thoughts about social media leadership during her What Type of Social Media Leader Are You? presentation at the BlogHer 9th Annual Conference in Chicago, Illinois.
+In 2013, Leeke gave two talks on What Type of Social Media Leader Are You? at the BlogHer 9th Annual Conference.
+They were based on her #DSLead work in 2012.
 Click here to learn more about her presentation.
 Also, visit the #BlogHer13 Social Media Leadership Pinterest Board for additional resources.